HeyHarshJ/customer_behavior_analysis/README.md

 End-to-end analysis of customer behavior patterns using Python and SQL to drive data-informed business decisions.
 Visualized in Power BI.

-Here is a professional, clean, and recruiter-friendly `README.md` template.
-It is structured to showcase your full end-to-end technical workflow—from raw data to a finished dashboard and presentation.

----

 # Customer Shopping Behavior Analysis 📊